May 24, 2022

 Provide each sponsor a list of all required visual and copy assets, including all dimensions, file formats and character limits upfront in a spreadsheet or list.
 Since you’re repeating the process with multiple sponsors, this will ensure that your team doesn’t forget about anyone.

 Sponsors will need to talk “face to face” to attendees in multiple event locations simultaneously, which requires coordination and planning pre-event day.
-To make the most of their time, sponsors should spread out their team, with one person working the booth, another manages the live networking session and a third supervises a sponsored agenda session.
+To make the most of their time, sponsors should spread out their team, with one person working the booth, another managing the live networking session and a third supervising a sponsored agenda session.

 The importance of this step rises with the complexity of the sponsorship package and the level of the sponsor, so be sure to check in with your top sponsors as they get closer to the big day.